 But the Army could not prevent corruption in agency management, which infuriated the Indians.
 In 1875 a special Government commission conducting hearings at various locations throughout the Nation, including the Red Cloud and Spotted Tail Agencies, confirmed reports that agents, other government employees contractors, and freighters were profiting from traffic in Indian food and annuities, many of them inferior.
 The nationwide publicity aroused the ire of eastern humanitarians.

-A far stronger reason for Indian hostility was the violation of the Fort Laramie Treaty represented by the 1874-75 mining invasion of the Black Hills, for which the fort was a way station on the main route to the goldfields.
+A far stronger reason for Indian hostility was the violation of the Fort Laramie Treaty was represented by the 1874-75 mining invasion of the Black Hills of South Dakota for which the fort was a way station on the main route to the goldfields.
 In September 1875, first at the fort and then at a site eight miles to the east, government representatives tried to buy the hills from the reservation Sioux, but they refused.
-The fort supported campaigns in Wyoming and Montana the next year against the non-reservation and reservation Sioux and Cheyenne who united under Sitting Bull and other leaders and overwhelmed George Custer in June at the Battle of the Little Bighorn.
+The fort supported campaigns in Wyoming and Montana the next year against the non-reservation and reservation Sioux and Cheyenne who united under Chief Sitting Bull and other leaders and overwhelmed George Custer in June at the Battle of the Little Bighorn.

-Some 4,500 Sioux and Cheyenne, including the Cheyenne, Dull Knife and the Oglala Sioux, Crazy Horse, surrendered in the winter and spring at Fort Robinson and Camp Sheridan.
+Some 4,500 Sioux and Cheyenne, including Chief Dull Knife and Crazy Horse, surrendered in the winter and spring at Fort Robinson and Camp Sheridan.
 As a result of a misunderstanding, in September 1877 the Fort Robinson commander attempted to arrest Crazy Horse.
 Resisting, in the guardhouse, Crazy Horse pulled a knife, a soldier bayoneted him, and he died a short time later in the adjutant’s office next door.
 An Indian rebellion was averted.

 The next month, however, the Red Cloud and Spotted Tail Agencies and their residents, in accordance with the Black Hills Treaty of 1876, moved to the Pine Ridge and Rosebud Reservations in South Dakota.